Get Involved

 Overall, of the 553 schools examined, 302 schools (54 percent) exhibited equitable state/local spending patterns – these schools fall into either quadrant 1 or quadrant 3.
 The other 46 percent of schools exhibited inequitable spending patterns with the largest share of schools (31 percent) falling into quadrant 2, and the smallest share (14 percent) falling into quadrant 4.

 Not surprisingly, when total per-pupil spending is examined, the total percentage of schools that experienced equitable spending increased to 57 percent among the largest 25 districts.
-This makes sense because the largest source of federal dollars that districts receive are through the Title I, Part A program, which is designed to help disadvantaged children meet high academic standards by participating in either a schoolwide or a targeted assistance program.
+This makes sense because the largest source of federal dollars that districts receive is through the Title I, Part A program, which is designed to help disadvantaged children meet high academic standards by participating in either a schoolwide or a targeted assistance program.
 With the federal funding added in, the largest share of schools (29 percent) fall into the equitable spending category (quadrant 1).
 Federal funding effectively shifts a handful of schools from the inequitable spending category (quadrant 2) to the equitable spending category.

 Equitable School-Level Per-Pupil Spending Analysis: 15 Largest “High-Poverty” School Districts